B.S. in Bioengineering

 Comprehensive Coursework

 During the first and second years of the curriculum, fundamental courses in biology, chemistry, computing, mathematics, and physics introduce students to the multidisciplinary principles underlying bioengineering as a field.
-Throughout the curriculum, core coursework becomes progressively more integrative across the disciplines, and in years three and four, students specialize in a chosen bioengineering subdiscipline.
+Throughout the curriculum, core coursework becomes progressively more integrative across the disciplines, and in years three and four, students pursue engineering coursework related to their specific technical interest in bioengineering.
 The program is distinguished by laboratory courses that provide diverse experiences and hands-on skills as well as a capstone design course in which students practice the rigorous application of engineering fundamentals to biological problems identified by faculty, clinicians, and industrial partners.

 Practical Training